-Although trout aren’t as active as during the spring and summer, they do still feed in the winter.
+Although they aren’t as active as during the spring and summer, they do still feed in the winter.
 Here’s the lowdown on their feeding patterns from November to February.

 There are two main sources of food for trout in the winter.
 Firstly, they will eat whatever nymphs, small baitfish, and aquatic insects that the current brings their way.
 They will happily eat crayfish and minnows down near the riverbed, but they won’t move far to chase their prey.
 Turbulent water can also dislodge worms from the riverbed, and these make a plump, protein-filled mouthful for an nearby brown trout.

-You’ll also find trout rising up on warmer afternoons to eat whatever insects are hatching – mainly stoneflies, mayflies, and midges.
+You’ll also find them rising up on warmer afternoons to eat whatever insects are hatching – mainly stoneflies, mayflies, and midges.
 So make sure to keep your eye out for BWO mayfly and stonefly hatches, especially in tailwaters where the temperatures remain fairly stable.
-The trout go crazy for these emerging bugs.
+They go crazy for these emerging bugs.

 Trout change their behavior significantly in the water, switching their focus from eating to conserving energy and hiding from predators.
 What this means is that trout tend to shelter among in slower-moving currents and pools, especially if there is plenty of structure to protect them.

 Look for areas where there are logjams or rocks to provide cover from hungry predators.
-You don’t want to aim for stagnant water, as the trout rely on slower currents to carry food to them.
-Trout may be found near the bank or around natural springs, where the water is normally warmer than the surface water.
+You don’t want to aim for stagnant cold water, as they rely on slower currents to carry food to them.
+They may be found near the bank or around natural springs, where the water is normally warmer than the surface water.

 How deep do trout go in the winter?

-If you’re looking for the best flies for winter fly fishing, here are our top recommendations.
+If you are looking for the best flies for winter fly fishing, here are our top recommendations.
 Tie one of these beauties on and just wait for the strike!